ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7246g/test-report.md

 - High-temperature storage test:

-Place the DUT in the temperature chamber and set the high temperature to 65˚&nbsp;C. The DUT can power up and login via SSH when all temperature monitoring points reach 65˚&nbsp;C.
+Place the DUT in the temperature chamber and set the high temperature to 65˚ C. The DUT can power up and login via SSH when all temperature monitoring points reach 65˚ C.

 - High-temperature work test:

 a.
-When all test points reach 65˚&nbsp;C, The DUT can power up and login via SSH.
+When all test points reach 65˚ C, The DUT can power up and login via SSH.

 b.
 It can connect to the cloud server to send and receive LoRa packets.